 Coosa Valley Nursing Facility is an average-sized facility in Sylacauga, Alabama.
 With an A overall grade, we ranked this facility in the top ten percentile of all facilities in the country.
 We flat out can't say enough good things about this place.
-Keep reading to see this nursing home's category ratings, which are also strong.
-It's hard to poke holes in this place's profile.
+Keep reading to see this nursing home's category ratings, which also impressed us.
+You really can't do any better than a straight A report card.

 Coosa Valley Nursing Facility

 - Nursing Home

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Sylacauga senior living options.Get Pricing

 - Has Resident Council

 - For profit - Corporation